mirror/dd-wrt/src/linux/universal/linux-6.6/Documentation/networking/dsa/dsa.rst

 receive all frames regardless of the value of the MAC DA.
 This can be done by setting the ``promisc_on_master`` property of the ``struct dsa_device_ops``.
 Note that this assumes a DSA-unaware master driver, which is the norm.

+Some SoCs have a tight integration between the conduit network interface and the embedded switch, such that the DSA tag isn't transmitted in the packet data, but through another media, using so-called out-of-band tagging.
+In that case, the host MAC driver is in charge of transmitting the tag to the switch.
+An example is the IPQ4019 SoC, that transmits the tag between the ipqess ethernet controller and the qca8k switch using the DMA descriptor.
+In that configuration, tag-chaining is permitted, but the OOB tag will always be the top-most switch in the tree.
+The tagger (``DSA_TAG_PROTO_OOB``) uses skb extensions to transmit the tag to and from the MAC driver.

 Master network devices
 ----------------------